GeoLegalTech/GeoLegalTech/README.md

 - 🤖    We can Machine Learning.
 - 🧑‍🏫 We provide training.
 - 🐕    We have a dog in our office.
-- 🇩🇪    We are based in Germany, Aachen.
+- 🇩🇪    We are based in Aachen, Germany.

 Visit us ---> www.geolegaltech.com